Valentin-Metz/writeup_factorio/readme.md

 We place the address of the ret slide and the address of the stack pivot gadget in the first section of our savefile in an interleaving, repeating pattern.
-The jump will now target the pivot gadget, which will point the stack pointer at our ret slide - placed in the second section of our save file.
+The jump will now target the pivot gadget, which will point the stack pointer at our ret slide.
+We place the ret slide itself in the second section of our save file, so that it is loaded at a somewhat predictable location after the binary base.
 At the end of the ret slide we place the main chain to execute our target program.